sowcow/blog/content/posts/wing.md

 Talking about confused there is also more shallow and kind of externally confused mode.

-Anyway do I have a synthesis of this?
+Anyway do I have any ideas on these observations?

 I expect there to be value in the ability to discern these and to navigate them.
 I assume any mix that does not have the "confused" part should be great.